rockroman/CI_PP4-Knowledge-Flow/README.md

 - Users can read about benefits when gaining knowledge about each category.
 - User can see mentors available by category and mentors' basic information and contact details.
 - Blogs related to the category are displayed on the page.
-- User Story covered by this feature:
+- User Story covered by this feature:8,13,23,1
  <details><summary>See Learning Category page</summary>

 ![Learning Category page](docs/features/category-page.png)